lbrack/testspace-colab/README.rst

 * Contains testspace client binaries (2.5.4061)
 * Provides a CLI (ts-colab) as well as an API
 * See the `user manual`_ to get started
+* Provides facility to start an ELK (ElasticSearch/Logstach/Kibana) via the `sebp/elk docker image`_.
+All that is needed is to have `docker`_ installed on your machine.
+Refer to the documentation for additional details.

 Development
 -----------